Your furnace or boiler is an essential piece of equipment and one of the biggest investments in your Southern Maryland home.

 If you read the warranty for your furnace or boiler, you’ll likely see that documentation of regular maintenance by a professional service technician is required to keep your warranty in effect.

-The Taylor Gas service technicians are trained and experienced.
-They have the knowledge to thoroughly inspect your furnace or boiler during the tune-up, spotting and fixing any problems before they become worse.
+The Taylor service technicians are trained and experienced.
+They have the knowledge to thoroughly inspect your furnace or boiler during the inspection, spotting and fixing any problems before they become worse.
 They also have all the professional tools for the job that you can’t get at the local hardware store.